-Financial Results of Operations - For the year ended February 28, 2019
+Financial Results of Operations - For the quarter ended November 30, 2019

 The financial the results discussed herein have been prepared in accordance with IFRS standards.
-All references to 2018 in the following commentary of the Financial Results of Operations refer to the comparative results for the year ended February 28, 2018.
+All references to 2018 in the following commentary of the Financial Results of Operations refer to the comparative results for the three months ended November 30, 2018.

-During the year ended February 28, 2019, the Company incurred a net loss of \$437,765 comprised of general and administrative ("G&A") expenses of \$442,799 and a gain from other items of \$5,034.
-(2018 - loss of \$750,636 comprised of \$741,529 in G&A and a loss from other items of \$9,107).
-The decrease in G&A was mainly due to a decrease in stock-based compensation, a non-cash expense, to \$60,814 (2018 - \$333,800).
-Investor relations costs decreased significantly to \$4,634 (2018 - \$47,095).
-During fiscal 2018, the Company engaged an investor relations consultant but terminated the engagement in December 2017.
-Professional fees also decreased to \$26,012 (2018 - \$31,584) due to lower legal fees.
-These decreases were offset by an increase in project generation costs also to \$117,833 (2018 - \$82,501) as the Company was more active in its search for new Peruvian properties.
+During the three months ended November 30, 2019, the Company incurred a net loss of \$219,569 comprised of general and administrative ("G&A") expenses of \$64,882 and a loss from other items of \$154,687.
+(2018 - loss of \$120,770 comprised of \$86,492 in G&A and a loss from other items of \$34,278).
+The decrease in G&A was mainly due to a decrease of \$14,591 in project generation fees as the Company was less active in its search for new properties in Peru.
+Regulatory fees also decreased by \$2,672 due to the timing of some expenses related to the Annual General Meeting.

-Other items in the year ended February 28, 2019 consisted of \$1,070 in interest income earned on a variable-rate GIC, other income of \$63,921 comprised of a portion of the Lucero annual royalty payment and Ocros option payment received during the year and a gain \$8,043 on the sale of marketable securities.
-These three items were offset by an unrealized loss of \$68,000 on marketable securities as they are revalued at their fair market value on the last day of the fiscal year.
+Other items in the three months ended November 30, 2019 consisted of a loss from other items of \$154,687 comprised of a portion of the option payment received related to the Soledad project that was reallocated from other income to Soledad recoveries.
+There was also an unrealized loss of \$45,925 on marketable securities as they are revalued at their fair market value on the last day of the fiscal period and a loss of \$25,420 on the sale of marketable securities.